farinainna21/cybersecurity/Linux/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ Install docker.io The playbook implements the following tasks:
+ What is the main advantage of automating configuration with Ansible?_ Install docker.io The playbook implements the following tasks:

 Install docker.io